-Clifford leads No. 12 Penn State past Purdue 35-7
+Dominant defense leads No. 12 Penn State past Purdue 35-7

-STATE COLLEGE, Pa.
-(AP) — Sean Clifford threw for 264 yards with three touchdowns and ran for another score as No. 12 Penn State routed Purdue 35-7 on Saturday.

-The Nittany Lions (5-0, 2-0 Big Ten) were dominant on defense, with 10 sacks, one shy of the school single-game record.
-The Boilermakers were held to 104 yards.
+The Nittany Lions (5-0, 2-0 Big Ten) rolled behind 10 sacks, one shy of the program’s single-game record.
+They held the Boilermakers (1-4, 0-2) to 104 total yards — including minus-19 rushing.
+A week after shutting out Maryland, the Nittany Lions were dominant again.

+“Defensively we’re doing some special things right now,” Penn State coach James Franklin said.
+“We’re playing championship level defense right now, and we’ve been doing it for a number of weeks.”

+Sean Clifford threw for 264 yards with three touchdowns and ran for another score for Penn State.
+The offense scored on its first four drives and that was enough.

+Yetur Gross-Matos and Shaka Toney combined for five sacks and six other Nittany Lions defenders had a hand in at least one.

+“Going into the year, we knew that we had a lot of guys that were good,” linebacker Micah Parsons said.
+“The way that we’re clicking right now and everyone’s vibing and playing off each other, it’s really special.”

 Playing without starting quarterback Elijah Sindelar and star receiver Rondale Moore, the Boilermakers didn’t cross midfield until their sixth possession midway through the second.

-Penn State jumped out fast, scoring on its first four drives, none lasting longer than 3:41.
+Penn State jumped out fast with four scoring drives lasting no more than 3:41.

 KJ Hamler beat single coverage for a 23-yard touchdown catch to open the scoring and Clifford added a 3-yard touchdown run to cap Penn State’s second possession.
 The Nittany Lions turned a three-and-out by Purdue into an easy score immediately after when Jahan Dotson caught a pass over the middle and raced 72 yards, getting a good block from Hamler on the way to the end zone.